jm2242/personalWebsite/src/pages/blog/2019-11-25-continental-divide/index.md

 ![Entire Route](./full_route.png)
 *After hauling our bikes from NY to Great Falls, MT, we began our 2,000+ mile journey towards the Mexican border.
 We ended the trip in Albuquerque, NM.*

 We didn't actually make it to the Mexican border because we ran out of time.
 We will have to do this next time!
 I hope you enjoy this writeup of our trips with pictures.
-I'm also working on compiling video footage which will be on Youtube soon!
+Also, check out a video I prepared on Youtube [here](https://www.youtube.com/watch?v=ajMygbRiZcQ)!

 # Day 1 - NY to Ohio